aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlbodyelement/link/_index.md

 ---
 title: HTMLBodyElement.Link
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLBodyElement property.
+description: HTMLBodyElement Link property.
 Color of links that are not active and unvisited.
 See the link attribute definition in HTML 4.01.
 This attribute is deprecated in HTML 4.01
 type: docs
 weight: 40
 url: /net/aspose.html/htmlbodyelement/link/